JustWhit3/key-manager/README.md

 <p align="center"><img src="https://github.com/JustWhit3/key-manager/blob/main/img/examples/menu_state.png" width = "500"></p>

-This state contains the main menu of the app and is used to access [password manager](#password-manager-state) and [password creation](#password-creation-state) tools and the [options state](#options-state).
+This state contains the main menu of the app and is used to access [password manager](#password-manager-state) and [password creation](#password-creation-state) tools.
 App metadata and release information is displayed on the left side.
 From this state it is possible also to come back to the [login state](#other-states).

 ### Password manager state